JRiggles/Lospec-Palette-Importer/README.md

 **Version 1.5.0**
 - The Lospec Dailies <kbd>\#tag</kbd> is now shown on the Palette Preview window when you import the Daily palette
 - Fixes a bug when calling `curl` in the Steam version of Aseprite under Linux.
 Thanks to itch user **@nielpattin** for the tip!
+- Pasting the entire Lospec palette list URL for a given palette no longer causes an error; previously, the extension only worked with palette names or URL slugs, but now full URLs will work too

 ## Previous Updates
 **Version 1.4.4** fixes a bug where the "Invalid Palette Name" dialog would pop up if you closed the Import Dialog with the \[x\] button